About Young Actors Theatre

 Chief Executive Officer

 Sarah Roy comes to YAT from American Ballet Theatre (ABT), where she was Director of Marketing Communications & Strategic Partnerships.
 At ABT, Roy worked with Random House, American Express, LG, HBO, Lincoln Center, & more.
 In 2020, she was a Women in Power Fellow at the 92Y.
 Roy previously served as Communications Director at New American Economy, a bipartisan coalition of 500 CEOs and mayors for immigration reform.
-She was a Deputy Director of the Council on Foreign Relations, and is a current term member of the think tank.
+She was a Deputy Director of the Council on Foreign Relations, and is a current term member of the Think Tank.
 In 2013, she acted as Communications Director for a negotiation process to maintain peace in Northern Ireland.
 Roy holds an MPA from New York University’s School of Public Service and graduated summa cum laude from Marymount Manhattan College.

 J. Scott Handley